MikeHankinson/MechaCar_Statistical_Analysis/README.md

 ![Fig_1](MechaCar_Statistical_Analysis/Screenshots/Linear_Regression_MPG.PNG)

-Performed a multiple linear regression to determine the effect of the following 5 measured varialbles on fuel efficiency (measured in mpg): vehicle length, vehicle weight, spoiler angle, ground clearance and drive train (AWD or not).
+Performed a multiple linear regression to determine the effect of the following 5 measured variables on fuel efficiency (measured in mpg): vehicle length, vehicle weight, spoiler angle, ground clearance and drive train (AWD or not).

-The best-fit model is described by the following:  MPG = 6.267*vehicle_length + 0.001245*vehicle_weight +0.06887*spoiler_angle 3.546*ground_clearance - 3.411*AWD - 104.
+The best-fit model is described by the following:  MPG = 6.267xvehicle_length + 0.001245xvehicle_weight +0.06887xspoiler_angle 3.546xground_clearance - 3.411xAWD - 104.

 Analyzing the model's coefficients (inputs), we find that vehicle length and ground clearance have a statistically significant impact on fuel economy (MPG).
-Therefore, with this knowledge, we know the slope of the model is not zero because the individual contributors to the model's slope (6.267*vehicle_length and 3.546*ground_clearance) are significant and non-zero.
+Therefore, with this knowledge, we know the slope of the model is not zero because the individual contributors to the model's slope (6.267xvehicle_length and 3.546xground_clearance) are significant and non-zero.

 Although, the analysis with 5 predictors does model fuel economy fairly well (r-squared = 0.7149), it appears the model is not complete.
 It is likely that other unmeasured predictors (variables) contribute to fuel economy as well.